phengao/arkreen_integration/README.md

 Arkreen_integration,  It is a user-defined home assistant integration used to manage Arkreen plants
 # How to use:
 ## 1. Preconditions
+### 1.1 Installing Home Assistant Core
-###  1.1 The latest version of home assistant core has been installed on the Linux system, link: https://github.com/home-assistant/core
+The latest version of home assistant core has been installed on the Linux system, link: https://github.com/home-assistant/core

 Install and run home assistant core reference link: https://developers.home-assistant.io/docs/development_environment
+### 1.2 Adding power generation equipment
-### 1.2 Relevant energy devices have been added to the home assistant application, such as photovoltaic equipment, inverters, energy meters, etc
+Related energy devices have been added to the home assistant application, such as photovoltaic equipment, inverters, energy meters, etc
+### 1.3 Application for power station
-### 1.3 You have completed the application for Arkreen plant CSP power station and received confirmation information, obtaining the registration code for Arkreen plant CSP power station
+You have completed the application for mytest plant CSP power station and received confirmation information, obtaining the registration code for mytest plant CSP power station

 ## 2. Install Arkreen_integration